 What are common scenarios that lead to a dram shop case?

-We handle a lot of dram shop cases at Grossman Law Offices, and, contrary to what many people think, there is more to dram shop law than just drunk driving accident.
+We handle a lot of dram shop cases at Grossman Law Offices, and, contrary to what many people think, there is more to dram shop law than just drunk driving accidents.

-In this article we'll mention the most common scenarios surrounding dram shop law that we see on a daily basis.
+In this article we'll mention the most common scenarios surrounding dram shop law that we see on a regular basis.

 Questions Answered on This Page: